NitBravoA92/portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio: Setup and Mobile First <a name="about-project"></a>

-**Portfolio: Setup and Mobile First** is a project made with HTML and CSS, which consists of the mobile design of the first two sections (Header and Headline) of a Professional Web Portfolio.
-This project seeks to test the skills for web layout using the mobile first approach.
+**Portfolio: Setup and Mobile First** It is a project made with HTML and CSS, which consists of the mobile design of the main sections (Header, Headline, Works, and About Myself) of a Professional Web Portfolio.
+This project is focused on testing the skills for web layout using the mobile-first approach.

 ## 🛠 Built With <a name="built-with"></a>